sxyazi/yazi/README.md

 Yazi ("duck" in Chinese) is a terminal file manager written in Rust, based on non-blocking async I/O. It aims to provide an efficient, user-friendly, and customizable file management experience.

-💫 A new article explaining its internal workings: [Why Yazi Fast?](https://github.com/sxyazi/yazi/issues/143)
+💫 A new article explaining its internal workings: [Why is Yazi Fast?](https://github.com/sxyazi/yazi/issues/143)

 - 🚀 **Full Asynchronous Support**: All I/O operations are asynchronous, CPU tasks are spread across multiple threads, making the most of available resources.
 - 💪 **Powerful Async Task Scheduling and Management**: Provides real-time progress updates, task cancellation, and internal task priority assignment.